chenqingspring/jbuilder-except/README.md

 `json.except!` is a reverse method of `json.extract!`

-In some `extract!` use cases, you need render all attributes, or you just need ***except*** one or two, this gem will make you do it in an easy way.
+In some `extract!` use cases, you need render all attributes, or you just need ***except*** one or two.
+This gem will let you do it in an easy way.

 ## Installation